MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 ### Copilot for Azure

-Microsoft Copilot for Azure helps you design, operate, optimize, and troubleshoot your cloud infrastructure and services.
+Copilot for Azure helps you design, operate, optimize, and troubleshoot your cloud infrastructure and services.
 Combining the power of cutting-edge large language models (LLMs) with the Azure Resource Model, Copilot for Azure enables rich understanding and management of everything that’s happening in Azure, from the cloud to the edge.

 Learn More:
 - [Microsoft Copilot for Azure](/azure/copilot/overview)